WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 37. Explain the packages used for file uploading in Node.js?

 - Multer is a popular middleware used for handling file uploads in Node.js.

+## 38. How to handle database connection in Node.js?

+- Database connections in Node.js are managed using drivers like MySQL and libraries like Mongoose for MongoDB.